telefonicaid/fiware-cygnus/doc/contributing/contributing_guidelines.md

 ##<a name="section2"></a>Adopted conventions
 1. This document uses the following guidelines with regard to the usage of MUST, SHOULD and MAY (and NOT) keywords:
     * MUST Guidelines.
-They are mandatory and your GEi project must conform to that.
+They are mandatory and your agent must conform to that.
     * SHOULD Guidelines.
 They are not mandatory but highly recommended if you want to have a mature development process.
     * MAY Guidelines.
 They are nice to have.